Carrd Tutorial: How to Make a Good Carrd Website

 The “Name” field in the left panel actually functions as a URL link, and it is thanks to this function that Carrd can simulate a multi-page website.

 We’re done with the second section.
-Let’s move forward and start tinkering with the “About” section.
+Let’s move on and start tinkering with the “About” section.

 The About Section